HRClab/SimInterface/docs/index.rst

 What doesn't the SimInterface Do?
 ---------------------------------

 The SimInterface is not intended to be a full simulation environment.
 This code is to help with constructing and manipulating the systems.
 To simulate a system, you can use separate, dedicated tools, such as scipy.itegrate.
+Thus, you are free to simulate the generated systems however you wish.

-By keeping the focus of the
+Additionally, by keeping the focus of base modules narrow, the code stays small and with minimal dependencies.

 Add-Ons
 -------